hanhanwu/Hanhan_Penetration_Testing_Practice/Concept_Notes.md

 ## Credential Attacks
 * Online Credential Attack - You are trying to forcefully authenticate without knowing the credentials such as username, password
 * Offline Credential Attack - You have already exracted the data, such as hashes, but you are trying to guess
+  * Message Digest 5 (MD5) and Secure Hashing Algorithm 1 (SHA-1) are considered as weak, since they are easy to have collisions.
+    * Here, <b>collission</b> means 2 different things can be hashed into the same thing, because of the weak algorithm.
+Mathemetics probability cannot guarantee this type of collision.
+    * But still MD5 is good enough for forensics and to check file system integrity.
+Because of the amount if datasets in file systems, to manipulate the data and create same hashed results is almost impossible